mjbrusso/game2dboard/README.md

 - `shuffle()`<br>
-Random shuffle all values in the board
+Random shuffle all values in the board.

 - `fill(value, row=None, col=None)`<br>
-Fill the board (or a row, or a column) with a value
+Fill the board (or a row, or a column) with a value.
     - `value` – The value to store
     - `row` (*int*) – Index of row to fill.
 Default=`None` (all rows)
     - `col` (*int*) – Index of column to fill.
 Default=`None` (all columns)